jasonsturges/vite-typescript-npm-package/README.md

 This will deploy your build artifact when a release is tagged.

-Obtain an access token from [npm](https://www.npmjs.com/) by selecting your profile image in the upper right, and chosing "Access Tokens".
+Obtain an "Automation" CI/CD access token to bypass 2FA from [npm](https://www.npmjs.com/) by selecting your profile image in the upper right, and chosing "Access Tokens".

 To add secrets to your repository:
 - From your repository, select _Settings_